In 2026 we go for

 Prof. Petra De Haes (Belgium)

 Prof. De Haes is the clinical head of the Dermatology Department at the University Hospital Leuven, where she has worked since 2005.
 Professor De Haes is also Senior Academic Staff member at the Biomedical Science Group, Department of Microbiology, Immunology and Transplantation at the Katholieke University Leuven.
 Her main focus, both in clinic and in research, is on the cutaneous manifestations of systemic diseases.
-Prof. De Haes has a close interaction with the departments of internal medicine and rheumatology with combined multidisciplinary consultations.
+Prof De Haes has a close interaction with the departments of internal medicine and rheumatology with combined multidisciplinary consultations.
 Besides systemic diseases, Prof. De Haes is also responsible for the health care programme mucosal pathology and autoimmune bullous diseases.

 Prof. Reinhart Speeckaert (Belgium)

 Reinhart Speeckaert is a Professor of Dermatology in the Department of Dermatology at Ghent University Hospital in Ghent, Belgium.
-He specializes in vitiligo, skin conditions related to systemic diseases, alopecia areata, wound care and a broad range of immune-mediated skin diseases.
+He specializes in in vitiligo, skin conditions related to systemic diseases, alopecia areata, wound care and a broad range of immune-mediated skin diseases.
 His first PhD in Dermatology (in 2012) focused on the immunosurveillance of melanocytes in conditions ranging from melanoma to vitiligo and halo nevi.
 He gained a second PhD (in 2014) in Clinical Chemistry, which dealt with the clinical implications of the genetic polymorphism in the haptoglobin gene.
 The combination of clinical practice and research enables Professor Speeckaert to study the skin’s fascinating immune responses.
 Furthermore, the FWO’s (Research Foundation – Flanders) research mandate has allowed him to conduct various types of studies, including translational research and clinical trials.
-This has resulted in over 130 published journal articles, chapters in several textbooks, and opportunities to speak at international meetings.
+This has resulted in over 130 published A1 journal articles, chapters in several textbooks, and opportunities to speak at international meetings.
 These findings have contributed to recent advances in vitiligo management.
 Professor Speeckaert enjoys communicating about new advances in dermatology and providing dermatologists with the most up-to-date practical guidelines for improving dermatology patient care.

 Prof. Jo Lambert (Belgium)

-Prof. Dr. Jo Lambert is a senior full professor in dermatology and venereology at the Department of Dermatology at Ghent University, Belgium.
+Prof. Dr. Jo Lambert is a senior full professor in dermatology and venereology, at the Department of Dermatology at Ghent University, Belgium.
 She is current chair of the EADV Task Force Psoriasis, EADV Scientific Programme Committee member and Councilor at the International Psoriasis Council.
 She is immediate past president of the Royal Belgian Society of Dermatology and Venereology, member of the Royal Academy of Medicine of Belgium, board member of the Fondation René Touraine (FRT) Scientific Committee, and past president of the Skin Inflammation and Psoriasis International Network of the FRT.
 Prof. Lambert specializes in the fields of psoriasis and human skin pigmentation.
 Her research interests lie in the improvement of care in immune-mediated inflammatory skin disorders through an evidence-based integrated approach.
 She founded the PsoPlus approach, an example of a value-based integrated practice unit for psoriasis.

 Prof. Julien Lambert (Belgium)